Sport Klub

-Sportklub, formerly rendered as Sport Klub, is a subscription sports television service which has been broadcast in Slovenia and Bosnia and Herzegovina since 2006, Croatia from 2007 and North Macedonia from 2011.
-A different version of the channel also has been available in Poland since 2006.
+Sportklub, formerly rendered as Sport Klub, is a subscription sports television service which has been broadcast in Slovenia since 2006, and Croatia from 2007.

 Sportklub broadcast many different sporting events including football, basketball, tennis, American football, ice hockey, volleyball, handball, athletics, and golf among others.
 The programmes were transmitted in Croatian and Slovenian.

 The channel was launched by IKO Media Group in 2006, and was later sold to various companies.
 Today it is owned by United Group.
-It was formerly available in Serbia (2006—2025), Montenegro (2006—2025), Hungary (2006–2016), Romania (2006–2012) and North Macedonia (2011—2025).
+It was formerly available in Bosnia and Herzegovina (2006—2026), Serbia (2006—2025), Montenegro (2006—2025), North Macedonia (2011—2025), Hungary (2006–2016) and Romania (2006–2012).

-On 11 February 2025 the state-owned company, Telekom Srbija, bought the rights to all broadcasts on the territory of the Republic of Serbia from Sportklub.
+On 11 February 2025 the state-owned company, Telekom Srbija, bought the rights to all broadcasts on the territory of the Serbia from Sportklub.
 On 3 April 2025 all broadcasts were transferred to Telekom's Arena Sport channels.
-The Sportklub TV channel on the territories of Serbia, Montenegro and North Macedonia was shut down, but the website and accounts on social networks continued to work.
+The Sportklub TV channel on the territories of Bosnia and Herzegovina, Serbia, Montenegro and North Macedonia was shut down, but the website and accounts on social networks continued to work.